Learning Objectives

 You’re feeling pretty proud of your map so you show it off to your office-mate.
 He suggests that a hillshade plot for your elevation data might highlight the topography better.
 After some searching, you find that you can create a hillshade plot using the

-.
+hillShadefunction.
+To do that, you’ll need to use theterrainfunction to calculate the slope and aspect and assign them to objects that you can provide as arguments tohillShade.
 Create a hillshade data layer using the slope and aspect calculated from the elevation data and plot the result.
-(Hint: use 45 for theangle
+(Hint: use 45 for theangleand 270 for thedirectionarguments tohillShade)

 -